technofocus-pte/aoaidepth/Lab guides/Lab 03-Lab 03 -Speech to text with the Azure OpenAI Whisper model/Lab03.md

     by clicking on the **start icon**.

      ![](./media/image51.png)
+18. Import namesapaces and create an instance of OpenAiClient using the azureOpenAIEndpoint and the azureOpenAIKey.
+Replace the existing code with the below code.
+Then, execute the cell by clicking on the start icon.
+   	```
+    OpenAIClient client = new (new Uri(azureOpenAIEndpoint), new AzureKeyCredential(azureOpenAIKey));
+    ```
      ![](./media/image52.png)

-18. To get started let's import a few different libraries: execute the cell by clicking on the **start icon**.
+19. To get started let's import a few different libraries: execute the cell by clicking on the **start icon**.

      ![](./media/image53.png)

       ![](./media/image54.png)

-19. At times, files with long silences at the beginning can cause Whisper to transcribe the audio incorrectly.
+20. At times, files with long silences at the beginning can cause Whisper to transcribe the audio incorrectly.
 We'll use \`NAudio\`\` to detect and trim the silence.
 Then, execute the cell by clicking on the **start icon**.